zapier/visual-builder/docs/_embed/security.md

 To provide us a list of unique domains you'll embed Zapier in:

 - if you've already embedded our Product, you're in luck!
 We should have already captured this and have permitted your product domains.
 Should we have missed any, navigate to the Embed > Settings section of the [Developer Platform](https://developer.zapier.com/), and add the missing domains under the `Embedding Domains` tab.
-- else if you've already applied for a Partner API access: contact [partners@zapier.com](mailto:partners@zapier.com) and include the domains you'd like to register.
-- otherwise, when you [apply for the Partner API access](https://zapier.typeform.com/to/atnWuF) you'll have the opportunity to supply us the embedding domains inside of the form.